marinthiercelin/Project_ML/README.md

 ### `helpers.py`:

-Contains the sub methods that we used in `cleaner.py` and `implementations.py` (including the given ones),
+Contains the sub methods that we used in `cleaner.py` and `implementations.py` (including the given ones):
 - `load_csv_data`
 - `changeYtoBinary and changeYfromBinary`
 - `sigmoid`